-Petition Summary and Background To invest in Houston's future, and preserve our status as an affordable city, people of all income levels should be able to afford to live here.
+Petition Summary and Background

+To invest in Houston's future, and preserve our status as an affordable city, people of all income levels should be able to afford to live here.
 Our teachers, firefighters, nursing aides, and other essential workers are struggling to find a place to live where they serve.
 We need to preserve and develop affordable homes to ensure workers and their families have a stable, affordable place to call home.

+Action Petition

-Action Petition We, the undersigned, are concerned citizens who urge our leaders to act now to build a more affordable Houston through the development of new affordable homes.
-Printed Name Signature Address Comment Date Lawn Signs Many times, affordable homes have broad neighborhood support, but few people may have the time or ability to participate in neighborhood meetings.
+We, the undersigned, are concerned citizens who urge our leaders to act now to build a more affordable Houston through the development of new affordable homes.

+Printed Name Signature Address Comment Date

+Lawn Signs

+Many times, affordable homes have broad neighborhood support, but few people may have the time or ability to participate in neighborhood meetings.
 These sample yard signs allow neighbors to visually demonstrate their support, and be a part of the "silent majority" without having to personally participate.

 These signs should be developed and distributed to supportive residents throughout the approval process.

+Neighborhood Pamphlet

-Neighborhood Pamphlet It will take the efforts of many neighborhood voices to help Houston cultivate and develop new, quality, affordable homes responsive to the needs of neighborhoods and community members.
+It will take the efforts of many neighborhood voices to help Houston cultivate and develop new, quality, affordable homes responsive to the needs of neighborhoods and residents.
 Developers, local officials, city agents, community advocates, small business owners, and residents will all have to come together for the best outcomes.

 Supportive coalitions empower people to apply their unique talents to each project and help push improvements to their neighborhoods forward.
-When identifying and cultivating local neighborhood advocates to serve as key points of entry and trusted messengers, they still need tools to foster support.
+While identifying and cultivating local neighborhood advocates to serve as key points of entry and trusted messengers within a neighborhood, they still need tools to foster support.

 This sample pamphlet is one way neighborhood advocates can find aligned and trusted neighborhood voices interested in advocating within their communities for affordable homes.

-Executive Summary

-Key Findings

-MESSAGING TOOLKIT

-Literature Review

-Partner and Expert Interviews

-Focus Group Interviews

-Appendices
+Keep Houston Strong Keep Houston Affordable.

-Housing Hardworking Houstonians are being hurt by skyrocketing rents.
+Hardworking Houstonians are being hurt by skyrocketing rents.

 We need more quality options to keep Houston affordable.

 It's why we support the preservation and construction of affordable homes in [neighborhood].